GGG-KILLER/Scripted-Downloader/README.md

 Check out the [latest release](https://github.com/GGG-KILLER/Scripted-Downloader/releases/latest) for the binaries.

 # Requests
-All requests should be explained in the following format:
+All requests must be explained in the following format:

 Type of request: (functionality/script function/etc)

 Request description: <description>

 Reason of request: <reason>

 # Script Samples